Oro-Medonte

-The two neighbouring townships of Oro and Medonte were merged in 1994, under a restructuring of Simcoe County.
+The two townships of Oro and Medonte were originally incorporated on January 1, 1850.
+They were amalgamated, as well as Hawkstone Police Village (incorporated in 1922), on January 1, 1994, under a restructuring of Simcoe County.
 It is divided into lines based on the concession system implemented by the British colonial government in the mid-18th century.
 Currently there are 15 lines that are now streets and highway exits off Highway 11.